 On Sarandi Street are groups of people, dressed to the nines, standing in my way as I pass on a sidewalk past a woman’s store,

-When more smiling couples come out and take photos, throw rice, hug and toss flowers to the next lucky man or woman, it is certain this afternoon is about marriage, a traditional and good institution, if there ever was one.
+When more smiling couples come out and take photos, throw rice, hug and toss flowers to the next lucky man or woman, it is certain this ceremony is about marriage, a traditional and good institution, if there ever was one.

 As brides and grooms pose outside for wedding pictures, some with professional photographers, others with friends or family who have phones or digital cameras, some couples do dramatic hugs and kisses.
 Others are subdued.

-For these couples that search is over.
+For these couples that search is over, at least temporarily.

-The next historical development in weddings, will be to get married at a drive up window in street clothes with a cooler of beer in the trunk and passes to the opera in the glove compartment.
+The next historical development in weddings will be to get married at a drive up window, in street clothes, with a cooler of beer in the trunk and passes to the opera in the glove compartment.

 Most marriages begin happy but their success rate is only fifty percent, regardless of who marries you, where you get married, how much money you have, what God you worship.

 Odds, as Las Vegas knows, are hard to beat, but odds don’t stop people from getting married.